Normal view

 We have a full tutorial on how to build content clusters in WordPress, including how to plan them around your areas of expertise.

 It also helps to do regular content audits.
-This is because, over time, some posts stop performing — either because they’re outdated or because search intent has changed.
+Over time, some posts stop performing well, either because they’re outdated or because search intent has changed.

 This is called content decay.
-For example, a blog post called ‘Top SEO Tips for 2020’ might no longer rank well in search results because SEO practices have evolved.
+For example, a blog post titled “Top SEO Tips for 2020” might no longer rank well in search results because SEO practices have evolved.

-So, during your regular content audits, you’ll want to review older pages and decide: should I keep, update, or delete the content?
+So during your content audits, take time to review older pages and decide: should I keep, update, or delete this content?

 A little cleanup goes a long way in keeping visitors engaged and helping them find exactly what they need.